MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-7-implement-the-synchronous-outbound-handler-for-the-echo-adapter.md

     }
     ```

 5. Continue by adding the **ExecuteEchoGreetings** method to handle the EchoGreetings operation.
-This helper function reads the WCF request message, resolves operation and type by the `ResolveOperationMetadata` and `ResolveTypeMetadata` methods of the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataResolverHandler> interface, and then generates the WCF response message using the format of: \<EchoGreetingsResponse>\<EchoGreetingsResult>…message…\</EchoGreetingsResult>\</EchoGreetingsResponse>.
+This helper function reads the WCF request message, resolves operation and type by the `ResolveOperationMetadata` and `ResolveTypeMetadata` methods of the `Microsoft.ServiceModel.Channels.Common.IMetadataResolverHandler` interface, and then generates the WCF response message using the format of: \<EchoGreetingsResponse>\<EchoGreetingsResult>…message…\</EchoGreetingsResult>\</EchoGreetingsResponse>.

     ```csharp
     private Message ExecuteEchoGreetings(ParameterizedOperationMetadata om, Message message, TimeSpan timeout)